-Our attempt to describe protocols as policies is a step towards software defined medium access control of cognitive radios.
-In future work, it is intended to describe algorithms for spectrum management such as dynamic frequency selection and power control as machine-understandable policy.
+Our attempt to describe protocols as policies may be a step to software defined medium access control of cognitive radios.
+In future work, it may be desirable to describe spectrum management such as dynamic frequency selection and power control as machine-understandable policy.